 The CareVue system stored input/output (IO) data across five tables: IOEVENTS, MEDEVENTS, ADDITIVES, SOLUTIONS and DELIVERIES.
 Each time a new order for a drug was recorded in the database, the ADDITIVES, SOLUTIONS and DELIVERIES tables would be populated with information regarding the order.
 The data archival format is best described with an example.

-Patient A has been recently admitted to the ICU and is to be administered noradrenaline to restore their blood pressure to a value of at least 60 mmHg.
+Patient A has been recently admitted to the ICU and is to be administered norepinephrine to restore their blood pressure to a value of at least 60 mmHg.
 The route of administration is intravenous, i.e. the drug is to be pumped into the patient’s blood stream directly through a line inserted in a vein.
 The nurse would prepare a solution of 250 mL sodium chloride (NaCl) to contain the drug.
 The SOLUTIONS table would consequently contain an entry of 250 mL NaCl for patient A at the time the nurse prepared the solution.
-The nurse would then mix in the drug into the solution: in this example let’s say 8 mg of noradrenaline.
-The 8 mg of noradrenaline would be recorded in the ADDITIVES table, and an identifier would be recorded which linked the 8 mg of noradrenaline to the 250 mL solution of NaCl.
+The nurse would then mix in the drug into the solution: in this example let’s say 8 mg of norepinephrine.
+The 8 mg of norepinephrine would be recorded in the ADDITIVES table, and an identifier would be recorded which linked the 8 mg of norepinephrine to the 250 mL solution of NaCl.
 Finally, the nurse would optionally set an initial delivery rate and route: in this case it could be 10 mL/hr intravenously.
 These would populate the

 ROUTE columns in the DELIVERIES table.
 Note that DELIVERIES data is less frequently present and was not consistently recorded.